fun4seb/GitNotes/2021 ~ Fall/GEOG 374/GEOG374 - Week 10.md

         - Wind flowing through a valley (like a river) is strongest at the peak and valley
         - Wind flowing across a valley is strongest at the peak and weakest in the valley (wind shade)

-## Wind Disturbance in Dune Communities
-- **Response of plants to wind** is determined by:
-    - Frequency and magnitude of soil movements
-    - Legacy

 ## Wind Summary
-- Damages by wind occur at different scales
+- Damages by wind occur at different scales Ex: hurricanes (larger), microburst (smaller)
-    - Ex: hurricanes; larger, microburst; smaller
+    - The impacts of wind damage also occurs at different scales (leaves to landscape)
 - Damages to trees depends on wind velocity, tree characteristics (Ex: length of crown), the surroundings of the trees (Ex: soil depth), and the location in the landscape (Ex: bottom of valley)
-- Impacts of wind on dune communities depends on the frequency of disturbance and the magnitude of change in growing conditions (sand erosion or deposition)
+- Impacts of wind on dune communities depend on the frequency of disturbance and the magnitude of change in growing conditions (sand erosion or deposition)

-# Herbivory
-- **Case study:** Impact of Earth insects on Mars ecosystems
-    - Objective: